 What began as a blogging tool in 2003 has grown in less than a decade to become the most popular self-hosted Content Management System (CMS) platform in the world, used to power millions of websites and seen by tens of millions of people every day.

-To learn more about why WordPress is the most widely distributed content management system technology in the world, see the article below:
+To learn more about why WordPress is the world’s most downloaded CMS technology, see the article below:

-- 3 Using WordPress As A Content Management System
+- Benefits Of Using WordPress As A Content Management System

-- 7 4 – WordPress Help You Organize Your Content
+- 4 – WordPress Helps Keep Your Content Organized

-- 9 6 – WordPress-Powered Websites Are Inexpensive To Run And Maintain
+- 6 – WordPress-Powered Websites Costs Very Little To Run And Maintain

-- 10 7 – WordPress Puts You In Complete Control
+- 7 – WordPress Gives You Complete Control

 Pre-CMS / Static Websites